kannancmohan/homelab/README.md

 * A running proxmox server. check [proxmox installation steps](proxmox_installation.md)
 * ssh access to the proxmox server

+## The automation steps
+1. Automatically create a VM in proxmox and converting it to a template
+2. Automatically create the desired vm using the template

+## Steps to Build

 ## Objectiv:
 1. Download ubuntu cloud image server image
 2. Modify the downloaded image to include addition configuration